Arsenal21/stripe-payments/stripe-payments/readme.txt

 = Shortcode Parameters/Attributes =

-There are two ways you can use this plugin to create a "Buy Now" or "Pay" button to accept payment.
+This plugin offers a shortcode and a block that allows you to create a 'Buy Now' or 'Pay' button for accepting payments.

-Option 1) Create a product in the admin dashboard of this plugin then use a shortcode to put a buy button for that product.
+First, create a product in the plugin's admin dashboard.
+Then, use the provided shortcode or block to embed a buy button for that specific product.

 [Check this tutorial](https://s-plugins.com/creating-product-stripe-payments-plugin/) for step by step instructions.

-Option 2) You can specify the item details in a shortcode to dynamically create a Stripe payment button.

-[Check this tutorial](https://s-plugins.com/creating-payment-button-dynamically-adding-details-shortcode/) for step by step instructions.

 = Detailed Documentation =